Byndyusoft/java-http-client-template/README.md

 # { service-name } rest api client
-this is api client for { service-name }
+This is api client for { service-name }

 ## Install